 Eight Meat Processors Hit the Jackpot

-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 The winners of the largest lottery jackpot in U.S. history came forward today.
 Eight meat packing plant workers from Lincoln, Nebraska are sharing the $365 million dollar Powerball prize.
 From Nebraska Public Radio, Sarah McCammon reports.

-News that the winning ticket had been purchased at a convenience store in Lincoln set off a swirl of rumors in the city about who the winner or winners could be.
+SARAH MCCAMMON: News that the winning ticket had been purchased at a convenience store in Lincoln set off a swirl of rumors in the city about who the winner or winners could be.
 But the eight workers from the Con Agra plant who held the winning ticket as part of an office pool managed to stay hidden until today.
 The eight, seven men and a woman, were announced at a packed press conference in the ballroom of a Lincoln hotel.

-McCAMMON: 53-year-old sanitation supervisor David Gehle said he was feeling a little overwhelmed by all the attention.
+MCCAMMON: 53-year-old sanitation supervisor David Gehle said he was feeling a little overwhelmed by all the attention.

-Mr. GEHLE: And a bunch cameras.
+GEHLE: And a bunch cameras.
 (LAUGH) I'm not use to it.
 It makes me nervous but it's amazing.

-McCAMMON: Wearing a pair of sunglasses, 30-year-old maintenance supervisor Rob Stewart said the group had been working with an attorney to draw up an agreement for sharing the prize money.
+MCCAMMON: Wearing a pair of sunglasses, 30-year-old maintenance supervisor Rob Stewart said the group had been working with an attorney to draw up an agreement for sharing the prize money.
 Stewart says they also had to wait an extra day to claim their winnings because of the President's Day holiday on Monday.

-McCAMMON: All of the group worked long hours at the ham processing plant.
+MCCAMMON: All of the group worked long hours at the ham processing plant.
 Many of them putting in 65 to 75 hours a week.
 29-year-old Chasity Rutjens, a packaging superintendent, says they pulled together after learning the group had the winning ticket.

-McCAMMON: Like most of her coworkers, Rutjens says she's not sure what to do next.
+MCCAMMON: Like most of her coworkers, Rutjens says she's not sure what to do next.

-Ms. RUTJENS: It's still a blur.
+RUTJENS: It's still a blur.
 We're still thinking we're going to wake up from a dream or something and it's not all true.
 We're trying to grasp the fact that we're millionaires now so.

-McCAMMON: Third shift plant superintendent Mike Terpstra said he never really expected win.
+MCCAMMON: Third shift plant superintendent Mike Terpstra said he never really expected win.
 Terpstra, who is 47, says he's been participating in the lottery pool at the plant for more than four years.

-McCAMMON: But 26-year-old Alain Maboussou who came to the United States with his family as a refugee from the Democratic Republic of Congo in 1999, does know what he wants to do.
+MCCAMMON: But 26-year-old Alain Maboussou who came to the United States with his family as a refugee from the Democratic Republic of Congo in 1999, does know what he wants to do.
 Now the father of 3-month-old baby girl, Maboussou says he's ready to spend more time with his family and his studies.

-McCAMMON: 56-year-old Quang Dao, another immigrant who left Vietnam in 1988, says he has family in Vietnam and hopes to help them with some of his winnings.
+MCCAMMON: 56-year-old Quang Dao, another immigrant who left Vietnam in 1988, says he has family in Vietnam and hopes to help them with some of his winnings.
 34-year-old Dung Tran, another Vietnamese immigrant, says he plans to stop working at least for a while and spend more time with his wife and child.
 Each of the eight winners decided to take a lump sum payment.
 After taxes, that works out to $15 and a half million dollars each.
 For NPR News, I'm Sarah McCammon in Lincoln, Nebraska.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.